 What about typing a non-English language on your Mac OS X computer?
 To doing so, you have to press and hold the letter you want on your Mac keyboard.
 After that, a little popup dialog will show up and allow you to choose.

 You can use this method in any text fields – there is no limitation.
-It’s also worked in iOS keyboard, which you need to press and hold and then choose the letter you want.
+It also works on the iOS keyboard, which you need to press and hold and then choose the letter you want.

 Use Spotlight For Launching Apps And Much More